-For the past two weeks we have been trying really hard to stay away from refined sugar, which has been made twice as hard by the fact we are alcohol free for the month of October (Oct-sober).
-When you aren't craving one it is always the other!
-This weekend it came to the point that we really needed a treat so decided to cook a favourite - carrot cake - which not only had to be gluten free but we had the added challenge of baking it free from refined sugar too!
+For the past two weeks, we have been trying really hard to stay away from refined sugar, which has been made twice as hard by the fact we are alcohol-free for the month of October (Oct-sober).
+When you aren’t craving one it is always the other!
+This weekend it came to the point that we really needed a treat so decided to cook a favorite – carrot cake – which not only had to be gluten-free but we had the added challenge of baking it free from refined sugar too!

-The almond meal gives the cake a more dense consistency and helps to provide more protein and fibre than you would get from making the cake from 100% gluten free flour.
-If you don't mind a heavier cake, you could use 100% almond meal or alternatively if you don't have almond meal, you can use 100% gluten free flour (but it will contain less fibre and protein).
-Another tip for making this delicious cake even more healthy is to leave the icing off or make it into muffins (you will need to reduce the cooking time to about 30 minutes) so you can take simply an un-iced muffin for your afternoon gluten free snack.
+The almond meal gives the cake a more dense consistency and helps to provide more protein and fiber than you would get from making the cake from 100% gluten-free flour.
+If you don’t mind a heavier cake, you could use 100% almond meal or alternatively if you don’t have almond meal, you can use 100% gluten-free flour (but it will contain less fiber and protein).
+Another tip for making this delicious cake even more healthy is to leave the icing off or make it into muffins (you will need to reduce the cooking time to about 30 minutes) so you can take simply an un-iced muffin for your afternoon gluten-free snack.

 - 1/2 cup rice flour

 - 1 cup blanched almond meal